Tax Changes in 2018 That Will Impact You

 Section 179 and Depreciation

 The expensed amount has increased to up to $1 million and the phaseout threshold increased to $2.5 million.
 Section 179 expensing now includes qualified improvements and the first-year bonus depreciation expanded to include used qualified property.
 The deductible percentage of first-year bonus depreciation increased to 100% for certain business in 2018 and at this point is to remain effective through January 1, 2023.
 There has been an increase in depreciation limits on luxury automobiles beginning in 2018.
 The definition of listed property no longer includes computers and peripheral equipment (mouse, printers, etc).
+These tax changes should be kept in mind.

 Cash Accounting Method